Hoa0304/ReportGit/README.md

 </details>

-1. Ignore whitespace changes when searching history.
+-  Ignore whitespace changes when searching history :

 ```
 $git blame -w
 ```

-1. Displays the history of a file and indicates who each line was changed by:
+- Displays the history of a file and indicates who each line was changed by:

 ```
 $git blame -w -M3